“Without communication, there is no relationship. Without trust, there is no reason to continue.”

 Committing to a client when you can’t deliver can be a hazardous act.
 Of course, it is necessary for a designer, to keep the client satisfied.
 It just might not be completely possible.
 If the work provided by the client is difficult to accomplish or the time spent in meeting the client’s request is way more than estimated.

 Remember: It takes months to find a customer, seconds to lose one.
 Giving false hope should never be the agenda of a designer.
-Therefore; if the work appears to be difficult, it is fine to say No than regret it later.
+Therefore; if the work appears to be difficult, it is fine to say no, than to regret it later.

 Also, every designer wishes to obtain a high profit in the minimal time required.
 Hence, putting all yours eggs in one basket is not a good concept to consider.
 Rather than spending a good amount of time in fulfilling the requirements of a single fussy client, a designer can always try working with several clients while building strong relationships with them without prolonging the projects.